wakywayne/WakyWayneBlog/posts/Making-a-PWA.md

         wb.messageSkipWaiting();
       } else {
         console.log(
           "User rejected to reload the web app, keep using old version.
-New version will be automatically load when user open the app next time."
+New version will be automatically load when user open the app next time.", );
-        );
       }
     };